Teichlab/sctk/DEVELOPER.md

 - Increment the patch version number if you make backwards-compatible bug fixes.

-You can use the `bumpversion` tool to update the version number in the `pyproject.toml` file.
-This will create a new git tag automatically.
+Project administrators can use the `bumpversion` tool to update the version number in the `pyproject.toml` file.
+This will also create a new git tag automatically.
+The git tag still needs to be pushed to the remote repository manually.

 ```
 bumpversion [major|minor|patch]
+git push --tags
 ```